 Before trying to port forward, check the -6023 article to ensure you don't have a double NAT or carrier-grade NAT, as those will prevent port forwarding from working on your network.
 Keep in mind this can be done on both the host and client, whichever one does not have a double NAT or carrier-grade NAT.

-- Take note of the Physical Address, IPv4 Address and Default Gateway, which will be used in the tutorial
+- Take note of the Physical Address, IPv4 Address and Default Gateway, all shown in the result here.
+These three things will be used throughout the tutorial

 Checking UPnP is activated

-- Name: Put whatever you want or leave it blank.
-It's not an issue if your router doesn't have this
+- Name or Description: Put whatever you want or leave it blank

 - External IP: Leave it blank or unaltered

 - Protocol: Set to UDP or All / Both